wheels-dev/wheels-i18n/README.md

 | i18n_translationsPath | `/app/locales` | Path for JSON files (only used with json source) |
 | i18n_cacheTranslations | `false` | Cache translations in memory (recommended in prod) |

-Pro Tip: Always set i18n_cacheTranslations=true in production for maximum performance.
+Pro Tip: Set i18n_cacheTranslations=true in production for maximum performance.

 ### Step 2: Add Your First Translation